orchestrate-solutions/research-projects/README.md

         └── quantum-entanglement/
 ```

+(wip migrating to Apache 2.0)

 ## License

-This repository is private and all rights are reserved.
+All rights are reserved.